International Business Economics MScStudy level: Postgraduate

 2 years part-time

-This course will give you the chance to examine in depth critical issues in international business economics, together with the complexities of, and challenges facing, today’s world markets.
+This course will provide you with the chance to examine in depth critical issues in international business economics, together with the complexities and challenges of contemporary global markets.

 You’ll have opportunities to: